WHO recommends dolutegravir as preferred HIV treatment drug – Daily Trust

-The World Health Organization (WHO) has strongly recommended the use of the HIV drug, dolutegravir (DTG) as the preferred first-line and second-line treatment for all ages.
+The World Health Organization (WHO) has strongly recommended the use of the HIV drug dolutegravir (DTG) as the preferred first-line and second-line treatment for all populations.

 This includes pregnant women and those of childbearing age.

-The organisation gave the recommendation on Monday at the 10th IAS Conference on HIV Science in Mexico City, Mexico.
+The organisation gave the recommendation yesterday at the 10th IAS Conference on HIV Science in Mexico City.

-“DTG also has a high genetic barrier to developing drug resistance, which is important given the rising trend of resistance to EFV and nevirapine-based regimens.

-“In 2019, 12 out of 18 countries surveyed by WHO reported pre-treatment drug resistance levels exceeding the recommended threshold of 10%,” the organisation said.

-Briefing newsmen during the conference, Dr Meg Doherty, Coordinator of Treatment and Care, Department of HIV/hepatitis and STIs of WHO in Geneva, said the recommendation was based on new evidence assessing benefits and risks.
+Briefing journalists during the conference, Dr Meg Doherty , Coordinator of Treatment and Care, Department of HIV/hepatitis and STIs , of WHO , Geneva said the recommendation was based on new evidence assessing benefits and risks.

-Last year, data from the Tsepamo study in Botswana suggested that the use of DTG in early pregnancy may be linked to neural tube defects (NTDs) – serious birth defects of the brain and spine.

-Some countries as a result paused their plans to make DTG-based regimens their preferred first-line therapy, noting that WHO issued a note of caution about the use of DTG by women of childbearing age as part of its interim guidelines recommending the drug for people living with HIV.

 Anton Pozniak, International AIDS Society President and IAS 2019 International Scientific Chair, said ultimately, what is most important is offering women the choice to make informed decisions.